arduino/arduino-cloud-cli/README.md

 A generic device is like a virtual device that doesn't need to be attached to an actual physical board.
 Any actual physical board can connect to Arduino IoT Cloud using the credentials of a generic device.
 Generic devices can be created using a specific command.
-An optional `--fqbn` flag can be passed to specify the fqbn of the device, otherwise it will be set to `generic:generic:generic`.
+An optional `--fqbn` flag can be passed to specify the FQBN of the device, otherwise it will be set to `generic:generic:generic`.

 ```bash
 arduino-cloud-cli device create-generic --name <deviceName> --fqbn <fqbn>